About our Branch

 Branch Meetings The branch elects a committee to oversee the inner workings of the branch so that members can just turn up and enjoy the events laid on.
 The branch has its AGM every April, and a business meeting every month when the social calendar is decided and members can let us know of any changes in the local pub scene.
 Branch meetings are held at good pubs across the branch area, See the current branch Hunts Branch Diary for what's on this month.

 Newsletter The branch produces a newsletter, Opening Times, quarterly.
 The newletter is 20-28 pages x A5 and copies are distributed to ~120 pubs throughout Huntingdonshire.
 The newletter is also distributed to members.
-The editor is Andy Shaw (please send any editorial or adverts to ku.gro.armacstnuh@swen).
+Please send any editorial or adverts to ku.gro.armacstnuh@swen.
 If you are a local CAMRA member and you would like to help distribute the newsletter, please get in touch with Graham Mulchinock.

 Socials, Trips and Events Add to all this monthly socials in pubs throughout the branch area, visits to local breweries and local beer festivals throughout the year (we aim to visit at least two breweries, and two local beer festivals each year); with all this activity you will find that Huntingdonshire CAMRA really is the pub-goers champion.